wansjee/img/IDFL/Background/README.md

 # IDFL-Host-Background
-This page is for IDFL forum image storage only.
+This page is for IDFL forum background storage only.